ORALHLTH 1204AHO - Population Health & Professional Practice IOH Part 1

 1. Demonstrate skills and attitudes required of a self-directed learner, including the ability to: identify a researchable question, to find and generate reliable data, to evaluate collected material, to organise information, to analyse and synthesise that material then communicate messages / findings effectively.

-2. Understand the requirements for academic honesty and demonstrate an ability to use the contemporary Harvard Referencing system as a basic level of information source acknowledgment.
+2. Understand the requirements for academic honesty and demonstrate an ability to use the contemporary Harvard Referencing system as a basic level for information source acknowledgment.

 3. Demonstrate the ability to plan and execute effective communication in a range of settings and describe ways in which effective communication is achieved.